aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getAutoShowCount() {#getAutoShowCount--}

+<b>@deprecated.</b> Please use the 'autoShowCount' property instead.
 Represent the number of top or bottom items that are automatically shown in the specified PivotTable field.

 ```javascript
 getAutoShowCount() : number;